Ferrangelo/finguard/README.md

 Everything uses [Polars](https://pola.rs/) for data processing and Parquet for storage, simply because I am familiar with both.

-I wrote the core logic from scratch, but the user interface was almost entirely vibe-coded with an AI assistant (which also authored most comments and docstrings).
+I wrote the core logic of the backend from scratch using polars.
+The user interface was coded using AI agents (Claude Opus and Sonnet).
 As a result, the UI is functional but not polished.

 ## Features